You will be met at the Auckland airport by the driver and transferred to your Auckland accommodation.

 Take a turn on the boardwalk en-route to Te Papa, New Zealand's national museum or catch a historic cable car from Lambton Quay and soak up the city sights.
 Wander the boutiques on Cuba St and check out the aptly named ‘Beehive’ off Parliament House.

 Play hobbit for day and book a tour through Weta Workshop, the Oscar Award winning design studio for Lord Of The Rings.
 If eating is your thing, drive an hour out of town to Martinborough and experience some of the region's best food and wine.
-For those interested in New Zealand's native species, a trip to Zealandia is a must - the world's first fully fenced eco-sanctuary.
+For those interested in New Zealand's native species, a trip to Zealandia is a must, the world's first fully fenced eco-sanctuary.
 Then kick off your evening in style - search ‘Metro Eats’ to choose from a plethora of the city’s best restaurants to dine.

 The Weta Cave mini-museum brings you face to face with some of the characters, props and displays from your favourite movies, including The Hobbit and Lord of the Rings movies.
 Visit Weta Cave Workshop and get up close to the props, weapons and costumes created for The Lord of the Rings, Power Rangers, The Great Wall, Avatar, District 9, and more.
-See artists at work on our tour stage and peek through windows that look directly into the Workshop.
+See artists at work on the tour stage and peek through windows that look directly into the Workshop.
 Hear stories from the Weta Workshop crew.
 Many have worked on the films themselves!

 Weta Workshop is also known for its extraordinary miniatures and bigatures created for films like The Lord of the Rings, Furious 7, The Legend of Zorro, and Master and Commander.
 On the Miniatures Stage Tour, you'll visit the authentic Thunderbirds Are Go shooting stage and discover Weta Workshop's latest jaw-dropping creations.